ratlog/ratlog-spec/readme.md

 ### Message

-- The *message* segement always exists, even if it is completely empty.
+- The *message* segment always exists, even if it is completely empty.
 It is never omitted.
-- In the *message* segement `[` can be escaped as `\[` and `|` as `\|`.
+- In the *message* segment `[` can be escaped as `\[` and `|` as `\|`.

 ### Fields

-- The *fields* segement may be ommited if no fields exist.
+- The *fields* segment may be omitted if no field exists.
 - Each field starts with `|`.
 - Leave a space around `|` infront of each field.
-- Field key and value are separate by `:` followed by a space.
+- Field key and value are separated by `:` followed by a space.
 - Space before `:` is treated as part of the field key.
 - Inside a field `|` can be escaped as `\|` and `:` as `\:`.
 - A completely empty field key or value is still valid.
-- If a field's value is empty, the separator `: ` may be ommited.
+- If a field's value is empty, the separator `: ` may be omitted.
 - Field keys must be unique.
-- If any field is invalid, the *fields* segment is ignored and all potential field characters, even those containing valid fields, are treated as part of the *message* segement instead.
+- If any field is invalid, the *fields* segment is ignored and all potential field characters, even those containing valid fields, are treated as part of the *message* segment instead.
 - The sorting of fields is not relevant and may be ignored.
 It is recommended to sort fields alphabetically.
 - In terms of data structures fields should be thought of as a *hashmap*.